Bank of Cyprus Privacy Statement

 7. Who receives your personal data

 In the course of the performance of our contractual and statutory obligations your personal data may be provided to various departments within the Bank but also to other companies of the Bank of Cyprus Group.
-Various service providers and suppliers may also receive your personal data so that we may perform our obligations.
+Various service providers and suppliers may also receive your personal data so that we may perform our obligations and provide our services.
 Such service providers and suppliers enter into contractual agreements with the Bank by which they observe confidentiality and data protection according to the data protection law and GDPR.

 It must be noted that we may disclose data about you for any of the reasons set out hereinabove, or if we are legally required to do so, or if we are authorized under our contractual and statutory obligations or if you have given your consent.
 All data processors appointed by us to process personal data on our behalf are bound by contract to comply with the GDPR provisions.